Terms and Conditions of Enrolment and Participation in the Instituto Español “Murallas de Avila” (“IEMA”)

 IBAN nº: ES0801820170370201665239

 The deposit may also be sent by postal order or Western Union to the IEMA.
 The reservation will only be considered official when IEMA has received the enrolment form and deposit.

 For “group” (a “group” is formed by a minimum of 2 people) enrolment, the reservation procedure may be simplified, sending a list of the personal details of the students in this group and the requested services; along with this the non-refundable deposit of 120 € per person (or 132 € per person when taking out the cancellation insurance – see below 2.a) has to be sent in one bank transfer.

 IEMA will issue the student an invoice showing the corresponding costs for services – teaching programme, cultural immersion (specifying the requested option) and other optional services.
 The invoice is in Spanish.
 The customer can also request versions in other languages: English, French, German, or Italian.

 1.b) The balance (final payment = total amount of invoice minus deposit amount) must be received no later than four weeks before the start of the programme.
 As an exception, the balance may be paid by the student taking the booked services on his/her arrival at the school (please contact IEMA).
 The student can only start his/her programme (course/s, accommodation, etc.) after the final payment has been made.

 N.B All bank charges are at the expense of the student.

 2.a) Cancellation Insurance

-IEMA recommends that the client takes out independently from IEMA a package travel insurance which generally covers lost luggage, health problems, cancellations, etc.
+IEMA recommends that the client takes out a package travel insurance independently from IEMA, this generally covers lost luggage, health problems, cancellations, etc.

 Cancellation insurance can be taken out directly with IEMA, after requesting this insurance an additional 12 € must be paid along with the deposit payment (total: 132 €).
 The amount of 12 € included in this deposit guarantees the client the return of monies in the following cases: